 Bon Jovi Cancels Entire Tour Due to Coronavirus Pandemic

-Joining a growing list of other bands and artists, Bon Jovi has announced that they have cancelled their entire tour, due to the coronavirus pandemic.
-The band's North American tour was scheduled kick off in Tacoma, Washington on June 10.
-The musical trek would have eventually wrapped up in New York City with a two back-to-back performances at Madison Square Garden, on July 27 and 28
+Joining a growing list of other bands and artists, Bon Jovi has announced that they have canceled their entire tour, due to the coronavirus pandemic.
+The band's North American tour was scheduled to kick-off in Tacoma, Washington on June 10.
+The musical trek would have eventually wrapped up in New York City with two back-to-back performances at Madison Square Garden, on July 27 and 28

 April 20, 2020